-The Venice Restaurant at the Hotel offers Buffet breakfast with an extensive menu of English and French breakfast dishes available for the hotel guests from 7am to 10 am.
+The Venice Restaurant at the hotel offers a continental buffet breakfast with an extensive menu, available for the hotel guests from 7am to 10 am.

 Park Inn (Pulkovskaya)

 The hotel offers a great selection of restaurants as well as a small selection of shops including; a pharmacy, newsagents and gift shop.

-This hotel also has the added benefit of a swimming pool (240 sq.m.) - considered the biggest indoor hotel swimming-pool in Moscow with water slides and a Jacuzzi.
+This hotel also has the added benefit of a swimming pool - considered the biggest indoor hotel swimming-pool in Moscow with water slides and a Jacuzzi.

 ibis Moscow Paveletskaya

 St Petersburg Hotel

 This large hotel has 410 rooms all with a TV, telephone and en-suite facilities.
 It has conference rooms capable of holding up to 800 delegates and two restaurants offering both simple and gourmet food; the buffet breakfast in the ‘Winter Garden’ restaurant is a great way to begin your day with terrific views over the Neva River and the singing of exotic birds.
 There are also two bars which offer snacks throughout the day.